 When to Visit Cambodia

-Cambodia only has two seasons: wet and dry.
+For the most part, Cambodia has two dominant seasons: wet and dry.
+Unless air conditioning is to blame, rarely will you ever be cold while in Cambodia.
 The dry season and peak months for visiting are between November and April.
 Temperatures in April can exceed 103 degrees Fahrenheit!
-The rain begins sometime after the hottest months to cool things down.
-Heavy monsoon rains make a lot of mud, can shut down roads, and greatly contribute to the mosquito problem.
+The rain begins sometime in May or June after the hottest months to cool things down.
+Heavy monsoon rains make a lot of mud, shut down roads, and greatly contribute to the mosquito problem.

 The best months for visiting Angkor Wat are also the busiest because of the number of sunny days.
 January typically has the least number of rainy days.